Flow Network based Generative Models for Non-Iterative Diverse Candidate Generation: Empirical Results

 with $0<R_0\ll R_1<R_2$, pictured when $n=2$ on the right.
 For this choice of $R$, there are only interesting rewards near the corners of the grid, and there are exactly $2^n$ modes.
 We set $R_1=1/2,\;R_2=2$.
 By varying $R_0$ and setting it closer to 0, we make this problem artificially harder, creating a region of the state space which it is undesirable to explore.
 To measure the performance of a method, we measure the empirical L1 error $\mathbb{E}[|p(x) - \pi(x)|]$. $p(x)=\sfrac{R(x)}{Z}$ is known in this domain, and $\pi$ is estimated by repeated sampling and counting frequencies for each possible $x$.
 We also measure the number of modes with at least 1 visit as a function of the number of states visited.

 We run the above experiment for $R_0\in\{10^{-1}, 10^{-2}, 10^{-3}\}$ with $n=4$, $H=8$.
 In Fig. \ref{fig:corners_R0} we see that GFlowNet is robust to $R_0$ and obtains a low L1 error, while a Metropolis-Hastings-MCMC based method requires exponentially more samples than GFlowNet to achieve some level of L1 error.
 This is apparent in Fig. \ref{fig:corners_R0} (with a log-scale horizontal axis) by comparing the slope of progress of GFlowNet (beyond the initial stage) and that of the MCMC sampler.
-If method 1 has slope $m_1$ and method 2 has slope $m_2$, then the ratio of the number of samples needed grows as $e^{m_1/m_2}$.
-This validates hypothesis (A).
 We also see that MCMC takes much longer to visit each mode \emph{once} as $R_0$ decreases, while GFlowNet is only slightly affected, with GFlowNet converging to some level of L1 error faster, as per hypothesis (B).
 This suggests that GFlowNet is robust to the separation between modes (represented by $R_0$ being smaller) and thus recovers all the modes much faster than MCMC (again, noting the log-scale of the horizontal axis).

 To compare to RL, we run PPO~\citep{schulman2017proximal}.
 To discover all the modes in a reasonable time, we need to set the entropy maximization term much higher ($0.5$) than usual ($\ll 1$).
 We verify that PPO is not overly regularized by comparing it to a random agent.
 PPO finds all the modes faster than uniform sampling, but much more slowly than GFlowNet, and is also robust to the choice of $R_0$.
 This and the previous result validates hypothesis (C).
 We also run SAC~\citep{haarnoja2018soft}, finding similar or worse results.
 We provide additional results and discussion in Appendix \ref{app:toy}.